Skip to Content

 • The Yellow Line (Linha Amarela) and Green Line (Linha Verde) were split from the Blue Line in 1995 and 1998, respectively.

-• The Red Line (Linha Vermelha) was built for the 1998 World Expo, connecting the airport to the city center.
+• The Red Line (Linha Vermelha) was built specifically for the 1998 World Expo, connecting the airport to the city center.

 1. Type: